 Unlike other beautiful places where I was able to dive in Indonesia and Malaysia (Komodo, Raja Ampat, Nusa Lembongan or Sipadan, to cite some famous diving spots), Weda Bay offers all its beauty without furious current.

 The visibility is remarkable some days.
 The dives are varied, without stress, ideal to refine your photographic settings without haste.
 No need to choose between palmer or photograph...
-In short, I recommend without hesitation the place for novice divers and underwater photographers!
+In short, I recommend without hesitation the place to beginners divers as well as underwater photographers!

 The Weda Resort, where I live for a few days, is the only dive operator in the area.
 A handful of bungalows between the jungle and the sea.
 In other words, we are not many under water ...

-Especially since there are not only divers: the tourists who grow up here also come to To watch the birds.
+Especially since there are not only divers: the tourists who push up to here also come for To watch the birds.
 As for cruise-diving boats, they are still rare to come in the area.